-- (a) The owner or operator shall install, calibrate, and maintain a continuous emissions monitoring system (CEMS) to monitor exhaust sulfur dioxide (SO2) from the Boiler Stacks, Boiler 1 and 2 Common Stack (EPN 119) in accordance with the requirements of 40 Code of Federal Regulations (CFR) §60.13, 40 CFR Part 60, Appendix B, Performance Specification 2 and 6, for SO2, and 40 CFR Part 60, Appendix F, quality assurance procedures. - (b) The owner or operator shall monitor the sulfur content of the carbon black oil feedstock and produced carbon black, as well as the production rate of the carbon black, as follows:
+(a) The owner or operator shall install Install, calibrate, and maintain a CEMS continuous emissions monitoring system (CEMS) to monitor exhaust sulfur dioxide (SO2) SO2-from the EPN 119 (Boiler Stacks, Boiler 1 and 2 Common Stack (EPN 119) in accordance with the requirements of 40 Code of Federal Regulations (CFR) §60.13, 40 CFR Part 60, Appendix B, Performance Specification 2 and 6, for SO2, and 40 CFR Part

+- 60, Appendix F, quality assurance procedures.
+40 CFR Part 60 as follows

-- (1) measure twice daily at least four hours apart the sulfur content by weight of the carbon black oil in the feed to each production unit according to the requirements of §112.245 of this title (relating to Approved Test Methods); - (2) for each grade of carbon black produced, measure daily the sulfur content by weight of the carbon black produced by each carbon black production unit according to the requirements of §112.245 of this title; and - (3) determine hourly the amount of each grade of carbon black produced by each carbon black production unit. - (c) The owner or operator shall install, calibrate, maintain, and operate one or more totalizing fuel flow meters, with an accuracy of \pm 5%, to continuously measure the feed rate of carbon black oil feedstock supplied to each carbon black production unit. - (d) The owner or operator shall install, calibrate, maintain, and operate totalizing tail gas flow meters, with an accuracy of \pm 5%, to continuously measure the volumetric flow rate of tail gas to each tail gas combustion device covered under \$112.242 of this title (relating to Control Requirements).
+(1) §60.13; - (2) Appendix B, Performance Specification 2, for SO2; and - (3) Appendix F, quality assurance procedures. - (b) The owner or operator shall monitor Monitor the sulfur content of the carbon black oil feedstock and produced carbon black, as well as the production rate of the carbon black, as follows: - (1) measure twice daily at least four hours apart the sulfur content by weight of the carbon black oil in the feed to each production unit according to the requirements of §112.245 of this title (relating to Approved Test Methods); - (2) for each grade of carbon black produced, measure daily the sulfur content by weight of the carbon black produced by each carbon black production unit according to the requirements of §112.245 of this title; and - (3) determine hourly the amount of each grade of carbon black produced by each carbon black production unit. - (c) The owner or operator shall install Install, calibrate, maintain, and operate one or more totalizing fuel flow meters, with an accuracy of ± 5%, to continuously measure the feed rate of carbon black oil feedstock supplied to each carbon black production unit.

+(d) The owner or operator shall install $\frac{\text{Install}}{\text{Install}}$, calibrate, maintain, and operate totalizing tail gas flow meters, with an accuracy of \pm 5%, to continuously measure the volumetric flow rate of tail gas to each tail gas combustion device covered under \pm \$112.242 of this title (relating to Control Requirements).

-- (e) Continuous monitoring data collected in accordance with requirements in this subsection must undergo an appropriate quality assurance and quality control process and be validated for at least 95% of the time that the monitored emission point has emissions; an owner or operator must utilize an appropriate data substitution process based on the most accurate methodology available, which is at least equivalent to engineering judgment, to obtain all missing or invalidated monitoring data for the remaining period the monitored emission point has emissions. - (f) The owner or operator shall calculate hourly SO_2 emissions from the Plant 1 Dryer Stack (EPN 121) using the following equation.
+(e) Continuous monitoring data collected in accordance with requirements in this subsection must undergo an appropriate quality assurance and quality control process and be validated for at least 95% of the time that the monitored emission point has emissions; an owner or operator must utilize an appropriate data substitution process based on the most accurate methodology available, which is at least equivalent to engineering judgment, to obtain all missing or invalidated monitoring data for the remaining period the monitored emission point has emissions.